mikaze0322/suisei-archive-guide/docs/README.md

 ## Changelog

+2021/09/15

+- Revised and reconstructed with VuePress

+::: details Earlier Changelogs

 2021/09/14
 - Re-written and delopyed to Vercel

-::: details Earlier Changelogs
 2021/08/18
 - Added `Minyami` for niconico timeshift download
 - Changed the style some badges

 :::

 ## Disclaimer